innovativeenterprises/innovative-enterprises/docs/INNOVATIVE_ENTERPRISES_Ecosystem.md

 ### 1.2.
 Executive Summary

-innovative-enterprises is a comprehensive, AI-powered business services platform conceived and built as a **digital operating system for SMEs** in Oman and the wider GCC region.
+Innovative Enterprises is a comprehensive, AI-powered business services platform conceived and built as a **digital operating system for SMEs** in Oman and the wider GCC region.
 It was born from the observation that while digital transformation is a global imperative, smaller enterprises are often left behind, struggling with manual processes, fragmented service markets, and a lack of access to affordable, modern technology.

 Our platform directly addresses this gap by integrating three core pillars:
 1.  **Service Marketplaces (`Sanad Hub`, `Business Hub`):** Digital platforms that connect clients with a vetted network of service providers, from government transaction specialists to creative freelancers, replacing opaque, offline processes with a transparent, efficient digital marketplace.